TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

 The above should all be fairly easy to understand.
-Now let's put it into action, saving to a datasource.
-Let's pretend this is going into a datasource using a CRUD lib, already setup, called `db`.
+Now let's put it into action, using the `validate` method, passing the data object, then saving to a datasource.
+Let's assume this is going into a datasource using a CRUD library, already setup, called `db`.
 Using the model above:

 {% highlight javascript %}
 import db from './db'